HitPant/Jetson_Project_1/README.md

 **Note: To use Opencv with CUDA and use opencv dnn module install Opencv from source.**

+## Before running the script run the following commands to maximize the device preformance:
+> $ sudo nvpmodel -m 0
+> $ sudo jetson_clocks

 ## Steps to run the the script:
 1. Define the following in the config.json file:<br>
     1. video source<br>